otrecoding/OTRecod.jl/README.md

 ## Installation

-The package runs on julia 1.1.0 and above.
+The package runs on julia 1.1 and above.
-In a Julia session switch to `pkg>` mode to add `NPSMC`:
+In a Julia session switch to `pkg>` mode to add the package:

 ```julia
 julia>] # switch to pkg> mode